 AFL Hall of Fame Legends: John Coleman, Bill Hutchison, Dick Reynolds

 With 16 premierships to its credit, Carlton has historically been considered one of the game’s powerhouse clubs.
-Recently appointed coach Brendon Bolton is ushering the club into a new era with exciting times ahead.
+Coach Brendon Bolton is ushering the club into a new era with exciting times ahead.

 Coach: Brendon Bolton